On Thinking Well – Part One

 Are you a child of divorce that, for whatever reason, you have little or no contact with one of your parents?
 Do you find yourself hating or carrying strong feelings of resentment toward the other parent?
 Have you sat down with that disfavored/alienated parent and “heard their side of the story”?

-Evidence proves that children victimized by PAS find it almost impossible to think critically toward the disfavored parent.
+Evidence proves that children victimized by PAS/PA find it almost impossible to think critically toward the disfavored parent.
 In the child’s eyes, this parent is all bad and the favored parent is all good.
 But if you ask this child, especially if they have now become mature adults and no longer live at home, “Have you ever sat down with this parent and heard their side of the story?,” you will find they probably haven’t.
-In fact, the brainwashing they have been indoctrinated with does not allow them to consider this option.
+In fact, the brainwashing they have been indoctrinated into does not often allow them to consider this option.

-In conclusion, if you are a child separated from one of your parents, and you think you may be a victim of PAS, I encourage you to send your alienated parent an email, text, or give them a call and suggest you make some time to “hear their side of the story.”
+In conclusion, if you are a child separated from one of your parents, and you think you may be a victim of PAS/PA, I encourage you to send your alienated parent an email, text, or give them a call and suggest you make some time to “hear their side of the story.”
 You will be glad you did.